Frequently Asked Questions

 How do I make a complaint about my worker?

 Given the nature of child welfare work, there are occasions when clients are not satisfied with their response from the Agency.
 In those cases, we encourage you to pursue the internal appeal process.
 Initially, we hope you will raise your concerns directly with your worker.
 If you continue to be dissatisfied, then speak with the worker’s supervisor, who will guide you through the Internal Appeal Process.

 - the General Authority

 - the Office of the Child Advocate

-CFS Western serves an area of about 12,000 square miles in southwestern Manitoba, reaching a population of approximately 180,000.
+CFS of Western Manitoba serves an area of about 12,000 square miles in southwestern Manitoba, reaching a population of approximately 180,000.
 Our main office, Family Resource Centre, Family and Community Development Centre, preschool, day care and group homes are all located in Brandon.
 We also have offices in Killarney, Melita, Minnedosa, Neepawa and Virden, and social workers in another nine rural communities and their surround areas.
 See our Contact Us page for full details.